51r/terraform-custom-plugin/README.md

 **TARGET**: Target platform, it can be `darwin_amd64`, `linux_arm`, `windows_amd64`, etc.

-If you wish to use custom path, you will have to manually specify it in [required_providers](https://www.terraform.io/language/providers/requirements#local-names) block.

 This is the path used in my project: registry.terraform.io/hashicorp/extip/1.0.0/darwin_arm64/
 ```
 Hostname: registry.terraform.io